 The perfect recipe to reduce cortisol and help you sleep.
 Starving your body of carbs later in the day actually stresses it.
 Your dinner time meal should include a healthy but starchy carb and this should help calm your body and get it ready for a nice sleep each evening.

-10 ounces lean ground turkey (you can also use vegan protein)
+10 ounces lean ground turkey (you can also use vegan protein or organic ground chicken)

 1 tbsp extra-virgin olive oil